muink/openwrt-fchomo/README.md

 ## Known issues

 - [ ] UDP DNS requests sent from local device to the pub-DNS-servers cannot be hijacked (Tproxy)
+- [ ] The domain of QUIC traffic cannot be restored, recommended to use TUN (Tproxy)

 ## Screenshots